Test automation isn’t as easy or as economical as some might think.

-An automation framework and the right test automation tool are essential in enhancing the process of test automation.
+An automation framework and the right automation testing services partner are essential in enhancing the process of test automation.

 In this blog, we’ll see why a test automation framework is required and how Indium’s AI-driven test automation framework iSAFE can help in speeding the automation process.

 Test Automation Framework – What it is

 Understanding what a framework is important before we start discussing the importance of an automation framework.

 From a general perspective, a framework is a set of rules and standards that should be followed by an enterprise to get the best value for their money.

 It is a set of established guidelines and protocols that must be adhered to.

 A test automation framework can be defined as a structure that provides an environment where automated test scripts can be executed.

 It is a set of components that makes testing and report generation faster.
 These components include testing tools, procedures, scripts, equipment and automation engineers.